magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

 ### HTTP server

-In [Tutorial-02][1] we started by adding the `serve` task to the `boot` command.
+In [Tutorial 2][1] we started by adding the `serve` task to the `boot` command.
 We passed it the `-d target` option to instruct the task about the directory to serve.
-They could have used the same `target` default as they did for `cljs`, but they did not.
+They could have used the same `target` default as they did for `cljs` and `boot` itself, but they did not.
 So we needed to be specific.

-As you could remember, we also needed to add the `wait` task for keeping the https server running.
+As you could remember, we also needed to add the `wait` task for keeping the web server running.

 ```bash
 boot wait serve -d target cljs
 ```
 ### CLJS recompilation

-To trigger the CLJS recompilation when we modify and save a CLJS source file, we substituted the `wait` task with the `watch` task which requires to be positioned before the `cljs` task.
+To trigger the CLJS recompilation whenever we save a modified CLJS source file, we substituted the `wait` task with the `watch` task which requires to be positioned before the `cljs` task.

 ```bash
 boot serve -d target watch cljs